Java Management Extensions (JMX)

 </jmx:jmx>

 The different JMX objects in eXist are organized into categories.
-One or more categories can be passed to the servlet in parameter c.
+One or more categories can be passed to the servlet in the URL parameter c.
 The following categories are recognized:

 memory